Lavinia Smith: Early life in America

-Lavinia Dugan Smith was born on 29 July 1871 in Portsmouth, Ohio, USA.
+Lavinia Dugan Smith was born on 29 July 1871 in Portsmouth, Ohio, United States.
 Her parents were Daniel Smith and Alice Smith (née Gallagher).
-Daniel Smith was born in Bavaria, Germany in 1843 and both his parents John A Smith and Elizabeth Smith were born in Bavaria.
-Daniel Smith, his parents and his three elder brothers emigrated to the USA when Daniel was around 5 years old.
+Daniel Smith was born in Bavaria, Germany, in 1843 and both his parents John A Smith and Elizabeth Smith were born in Bavaria.
+Daniel Smith, his parents and his three elder brothers emigrated to the US when Daniel was around 5 years old.

 Smith's sister Frances Elizabeth Smith was born on 27 November 1873 in Portsmouth, Ohio.

 Smith was educated in Portsmouth schools, and according to her obituary she studied at the Episcopal School for Girls in Gambier, Ohio.
-In 1890 she enrolled at Wellesley College, Wellesey, Massachusetts, USA.
+In 1890 she enrolled at Wellesley College, Wellesey, Massachusetts, United States.
 She graduated with a BA in 1894.
 Smith was as associate art editor of the senior class year book in 1894, the Legenda, and member of the Shakespeare Society.

 From 1894 to 1898 she taught at Bishop Hopkins Hall, Burlington, Vermont.
 This Episcopal foundation had a Girls school which ran for just over a decade from 1888 to 1900, closing due to financial difficulties.

 From 1898 to 1900 Lavinia taught at Harcourt Place Seminary in Gambier, Ohio.
 The Harcourt Place Seminary for Young Ladies and Girls was a boarding school for girls.
-Harcourt Place Seminary has strong links to Wellesley College, through its faculty members and students going on to the College.
+Harcourt Place Seminary has strong links to Wellesley College, through its faculty members and students going on to the college.